ASendellPrice/IIB-rtd/docs/source/sop_guide_cross_references.rst

 - **Version control:** When referencing documents not managed within the QMS, include version numbers or revision dates to ensure users access the correct version.

-.. admonition:: Example: HIV Antiviral Resistance
+.. admonition:: Example: HIV Antiviral Resistance Pipeline

     The following documents support or are directly related to this procedure:

-    - **SOP011:** Overview of HIV Characterisation for Resistance Mutations by Next Generation Sequencing
+    - **SOP011:** Overview of HIV Characterisation for Resistance Mutations by Next Generation Sequencing [v1.2, 2023-05-15]
-    - **SOP045:** Using the NextSeq 550
+    - **SOP045:** Using the NextSeq 550 [v3.0, 2022-11-10]
-    - **SOP001EVV:** Validation of HIV Resistance Testing by Next Generation Sequencing
+    - **SOP001EVV:** Validation of HIV Resistance Testing by Next Generation Sequencing [v2.1, 2023-01-20]